 Healthy Living plan isn’t offered in all areas

 Humana is the fifth-largest health insurance company in the country.
 It is also one of the select few companies that offer a supplement plan with additional benefits.

 Humana offers a variation on traditional Medicare Supplement Plans that it calls the Healthy Living plan.
-This includes benefits such as discounts vision and dental services, membership in the SilverSneakers fitness program (includes a membership to one of 17,000 participating locations, a fitness app, and online exercise classes for seniors), and meal deliveries after staying at a hospital or nursing facility.
+This includes benefits such as discounts on vision and dental services, membership in the SilverSneakers fitness program—which consists of a membership to one of 17,000 participating locations, a fitness app, and online exercise classes for seniors—and meal deliveries after staying at a hospital or nursing facility.

 The downside: It took quite a bit of searching to obtain a clear explanation of the Healthy Living Plan.
 The website lets you compare the plans, but finding an in-depth explanation of how these benefits work takes more time.
 Additionally, Humana doesn’t offer all plans and benefits in all areas.